kube-zen/zen-watcher/docs/TTL_IMPROVEMENTS.md

 ## Solution: TTL-Based Auto-Cleanup (Kubernetes Native)

-### 1. TTL Controller Implementation
+### 1. Garbage Collector (Built-in)

-**File**: `internal/controllers/ttl_controller.go`
+**File**: `pkg/gc/collector.go`

-A Kubernetes controller that automatically deletes observations when their TTL expires:
+zen-watcher includes a built-in garbage collector that automatically deletes observations when their TTL expires:

-- Watches all Observation CRDs via informer
+- Periodically scans Observation CRDs (default: every 1 hour)
-- Checks `spec.ttlSecondsAfterCreation` field
+- Checks `spec.ttlSecondsAfterCreation` field (Kubernetes native style, like Jobs)
 - Deletes expired observations automatically
-- Avoids API server throttling by spreading deletions over time
+- Respects API server rate limits with chunking and timeouts
+- Uses `spec.ttlSecondsAfterCreation` field (not annotations) - aligned with Kubernetes Job TTL pattern

-**Usage**: The controller runs automatically when zen-watcher is deployed.
+**Usage**: The GC runs automatically when zen-watcher is deployed.
 No manual configuration needed.

+**Alternative**: You can use `k8s-ttl-controller` instead if you prefer annotation-based TTL, but zen-watcher's built-in GC uses the spec field (more aligned with Kubernetes patterns like Jobs).

 ### 2. Enhanced Field Mapping with TTL Support